 By Corollary~\ref{cor:one-dom-forced}, we know that $D$ contains at least one domination-forced vertex.
-Let $v_1$ be a domination-forced vertex of $D$ and $u_1=f^-(v_1)$.
-Since every forced-cycle of $D$ is of length~$2$, we conclude that $v_1=f^-(u_1)$.
+Let $v_1$ be a domination-forced vertex of $D$ and $v_1=f^-(u_1)$.
+Since every forced-cycle of $D$ is of length~$2$, we conclude that $u_1=f^-(v_1)$.
 Now, $d^-(u_1)=1$, since $v_1$ is domination-forced.
-Since $D$ is symmetric, We have $d^+(u_1)=1$.
+Since $D$ is symmetric, we have $d^+(u_1)=1$.
 If $u_1$ is also domination-forced, since $D$ is connected, then $D$ is of order~$2$ and its underlying graph is the half-graph of order~2.
-Otherwise, there is a vertex $v_2$ such that $N^-(v_1)\setminus N^-(v_2)=\{u_1\}$.
+Otherwise, $u_1$ is location-forced and thus there is a vertex $v_2$ such that $N^-(v_1)\setminus N^-(v_2)=\{u_1\}$.